Cebolletoth/C3BOBAR/TechCoreBAR.md

 # LIMITATIONS

 The current lack of official dev support limits the access of a number of the anticoop measures:
 - Techblocking - I have no way of creating dynamic restrictions on blueprint availability.
+[Covered by using the widget]
 - Dynamic taxes on overflow and direct transfers - I don't have access to different tax levels changing with the team's techlevel.
 - Dynamic sharing restictions - I don't have access to this so remember the sharing limitations.
+[Covered by using the widget]
 - Taxed assist - Unable to apply taxes to BP used towards your ally, minimise this during testing, imagine you are getting taxed 60%, you would not be doing it unless it is an emergency.
+[Covered by using Easytax until Sharingtab is merged]
 - Take restrictions - Unable to handle /take as desired in this mode with a delayed take on economic structures getting taxes through overflow but an immediate transfer of BP, labs and units.
+[Covered by using Easytax until the better handling system Techcore has in Sharingtab is merged]
 - Plus other limitations, you get the idea.
 No official dev support creates gameplay holes, do not abuse them during testing.

 ------